-Durvalumab in Solid Tumors
+Durvalumab in HIV-1 Patients With Solid Tumors

-May 4, 2022 updated by: Spanish Lung Cancer Group
+January 16, 2024 updated by: Spanish Lung Cancer Group

 The proposal is a phase II clinical study designed to assess the feasibility of durvalumab (MEDI4736) in HIV-1-infected individuals with solid tumors.
 Additionally, to obtain data that lets understand the possible benefit of this treatment in cancer patients and HIV infection, exploring if activity of durvalumab (MEDI4736) could be higher in cancer that has been produced at least in part due to the chronic immunosupression.
 Simultaneously, it will allow us to investigate the effect of disrupting this immunoregulatory pathway might have in reversing cancer pathways and HIV-specific T-cell function during persistent chronic HIV infection in humans.